 Oiling soapstone countertops does not do anythi8ng to protect or treat soapstone, it is solely based on your desired aesthetic.
 If you want your soapstone counters to appear darker, follow the steps below.

 First 7-8 days: Oil soapstone countertops every night, wiping off any excess in the morning with a paper towel.
 Repeat this process daily until the counters darken to the desired color.
 To get an idea of how oil will transform the look of your soapstone surface, check out our Soapstone Slab page.

 After the initial application of oil, oil the countertops every time the color appears to be getting lighter.
 Each application of oil will cling to the surface better than the previous one.

 Suggestion: Use the same rag each time.
 Keep the oiled rag in a plastic bag in a convenient location.

 An application of oil didn’t cause the scratch to disappear?
-Have no fear!
 Follow these steps to remove the scratch from your honed soapstone surface.

-Larger nicks and scratches can be sanded out with 150-grit sandpaper.
-To hone the surface like new, finish sanding with 220-grit sandpaper.
+Larger nicks and scratches can be sanded out with 200-grit sandpaper.
+To hone the surface like new, finish with Scotch Brite and buff lightly.
 After sanding, re-apply oil as done initially.
 The offending mark should be gone.